rodzanto/sm-hosting-kfp/README.md

 aws eks describe-cluster --name kubeflow-sm --query "cluster.identity.oidc.issuer" --output text    ###take note of the OIDC
 ```

 - f.
 Now go back to the AWS console and look for the service IAM.
 Go to "Roles" and click the role that was created for the node-group (it should be called like: "eksctl-kubeflow-sm-nodegroup-cpu-NodeInstanceRole-XXXXXXXXX").
 Click "Attach policies" and select the "AmazonSageMakerFullAccess" policy, click on "Attach policy", repeat for the policy "AmazonS3FullAccess".
-Finally, click on "Trust relationship" and "Edit trust relationship", replace the current policy with the following and hit "Update trust policy". *Note normally we would use here the OIDC that we got from the Kubeflow installation above to make the permissions more restrictive, but for the purposes of this workshop we will work with the FullAccess policy.
-For more details on this check the [documentation here](https://docs.aws.amazon.com/sagemaker/latest/dg/usingamazon-sagemaker-components.html)*
+Finally, click on "Trust relationship" and "Edit trust relationship", replace the current policy with the following and hit "Update trust policy".

+*Note: normally we would use here the OIDC that we got from the Kubeflow installation above to allow direct client interaction through the SDK with the annotated OIDC, but for the purposes of this workshop we will manually upload the pipeline packages to the Kubeflow Pipelines UI.
+For more details on the procedure you can check the [documentation here](https://docs.aws.amazon.com/sagemaker/latest/dg/usingamazon-sagemaker-components.html)*

 ```
 {
   "Version": "2012-10-17",